lmichael107/career-advice/index.md

 *   Sessions run in January, February, and March 2017.
 Each session is one hour long and takes place online.

-*   3-4 senior community members (tenured faculty and people at equivalent levels in non-academic institutions).
+*   Each session will feature 3-4 senior community members in SWC-related professions (tenured faculty, communicators/teachers/consultants, research software engineers, academic and non-academic, etc.).

+*   Proposed format: Brief introduction from each senior member (few minutes, each), then Q&A.

 *   Up to 20 junior participants per session.
+Participation is first-come, first-served, and registration/sign-up will anticipate 5-10 no-shows.

 *   In order to qualify for a spot, the junior participant must have taken part in a debriefing session in the previous three months.

-*   Participation is first-come, first-served.

 ## Steps to Achieve Goals